repoze/repoze.tm2/docs/index.rst

-When this middleware is present in the WSGI pipeline, a new transaction will be started once a WSGI request makes it to the :mod:`repoze.tm` middleware.
+When this middleware is present in the WSGI pipeline, a new transaction will be started once a WSGI request makes it to the middleware.
 If any downstream application raises an exception, the transaction will be aborted, otherwise the transaction will be committed.
 Any "data managers" participating in the transaction will be aborted or committed respectively.
 A ZODB